 JR: I can tie, I guess, around fifty feet of net in an hour, the top and the bottom line.
-So, that's what I say. [laughter] But it doesn't ever seem like it works it out.
+So, that's what I say. [laughter] But it never seems like you work it out.
 It's probably maybe a little less than that.
-But that's been a long thing.
+So that's about how long it takes.

-SW: Is there any difference when you are tying the net from the different size mesh?
+SW: Is there any difference when you're tying the net from the different size mesh?

 JR: Yes.
-You adjust the knots and then how many pieces of webbing or in between those knots.
+You adjust the knots and then how many pieces of webbing are in between those knots.
 Because when the webbing is attached to the lead and the cork, what it does is it when you stand it up, it looks like a diamond.
-It's diamond shape because that's pretty much the shape of a fish if you look at a fish head on.
+It's diamond shaped because that's pretty much the shape of a fish if you look at a fish head on.
 What you want to do is adjust the knots far enough apart or close enough together to get that diamond shape.
 So, it's pretty much open enough to catch a fish but not too far open.
 So, that when the fish hits it, it won't have a tendency to fall out.
-You want some side with pressure on it, too.
-But you also don't want the webbing so close together that there's so much webbing close together that it looks like a wall instead of fish you're looking through the water.
+You want some sideward pressure on it too.
+But you also don't want the webbing so close together that there's so much webbing close together that it looks like a wall instead of like fish are looking through the water.
 If you have your webbing too close, they see a wall of webbing and they're not going to hit the net.
 For fifteen, twenty years, I've been playing with how far apart to stretch your webbing to catch what kind of fish.
-That's what each fisherman does is trying to figure out, how they want to do it.
+That's what each fisherman does is try to figure out how they want to do it.
 A lot of guys say hang it on the half, which is when the webbing is stretched out completely, you push it back so it's only half that distance.
 So, you adjust your knots so that the webbing would be on the half.
 But some guys put it closer together, some guys go further apart.
 I've heard different stories.

-SW: Are you looking for perfect diamond shape?
+SW: Are you looking for perfect diamond shape or do you have-?

-JR: Well, as I said, you just play with it.
-Other times, you just say you might even shape on the same size mesh on the same piece of net.
-You might change it a little bit to, say, if this piece right here catches really good, I'm going to change to this way and it never really stick out that much.
+JR: Well that's just it, you just play with it.
+Other times, you just say-you might even (change?) on the same size mesh on the same piece of net.
+You might change it a little bit to, say, if this piece right here catches really good, I'm going to change to this way, and it never really sticks out that much.
 But I do change a few things around sometimes.
-I used to hold the webbing closer together, but then it seemed like the fish got quite so well.
-It was so hard to take it out of the net so I would stretch them out a little bit more and then it's easy to pick the fish out.
-If you want to catch fish, but you also want to be able to go through the net faster, you can get to the next piece of net before the cramps get it or whatever.
+I used to hold the webbing closer together, but then it seemed like the fish got caught so well it was so hard to take it out of the net.
+So I would stretch them out a little bit more and then it's easier to pick the fish out.
+If you want to catch fish, but you also want to be able to go through the net faster, you can get to the next piece of net before the crabs get it or whatever.
 So, you want to be able to catch them and handle it quickly.